The Beginning, 1950-1959

 As 2009 came to a close, so did an era of our cooperative’s history.
 In October, 2009, the cooperative accepted an offer from the Deer River Cooperative Credit Union to purchase the Deer River office.
 The office was closed on November 13, 2009.
 Paul Bunyan Telephone’s Grand Rapids office would continue to serve the needs of cooperative members in the region.

 The new decade started out with a bang, as the cooperative increased broadband Internet speeds by 10 times or more for all customers on January 1.
 This dramatic increase was made possible due the upgrades to our existing network completed through 2009.
 Customers started to receive up to 10 Mbps upload and download speeds as the standard service offering and higher speeds up to 25 Mbps were made available.
 In 2013, just three short years later, the Internet speeds were doubled at no extra cost so every Internet customer now receives a minimum of up to 20 Mbps service and even higher speeds up to 150 Mpbs were made available.
 Paul Bunyan Communications Internet was optimized for Netflix in March of 2014, which now is delivering customers the best possible streaming video experience.
 It didn’t stop there, the cooperative announced plans for Gigabit Internet services, the GigaZone, in September of 2014. (see below).
-Our cooperative remains committed to keeping our region connected to the latest in technology, especially access to high quality, fast, and reliable broadband.

 The start of a new decade also marked the end of an era.
 After nearly 60 years of doing business under the name Paul Bunyan Telephone, the cooperative changed its name to Paul Bunyan Communications on October 18, 2010.
 The cooperative now offers a wide variety of communications services, many unrelated to telephone service, so the new name better reflects all of what the cooperative offers.
 The legal name, which has been in place since the inception of the cooperative, remains Paul Bunyan Rural Telephone Cooperative.